The Tamale Lady, Jet Martinez & Megan Wilson, text by Nick Hedlund and Ronin Miyamoto-San

 925 Mission Street, Suite 109

 2. Donate online through Intersection for the Arts Website:

 Click HERE and be sure to check off “Clarion Alley Mural Project” under the “Project you would like to support”

 CAMP was directly inspired by the mural cluster in Balmy Alley focused on Central American social struggles.
 CAMP did not choose a single theme however, instead focused on the two goals of social inclusiveness and aesthetic variety.
 As a result CAMP has produced more than 700 murals on and around Clarion Alley by artists of all ethnicities, ages, and levels of experience, with an emphasis on emerging artists and new styles.

-Sadly CAMP has helped to contribute to the extreme gentrification of the Mission District over these past two decades.
+Sadly CAMP has also been greatly impacted by the extreme gentrification of the Mission District over these past two decades.
 What started as neighborhood-based project committed to diversity and inclusion, is now a magnet for lots of folks hoping to profit off of the image that CAMP has created - from the developers and real estate agents who use CAMP as a selling point for the "cool, hip Mission experience," to those who use the space for fashion shoots, to corporations hoping to include the "gritty urban street art" image to sell their products, to any number of paid tours by folks unrelated to CAMP, spreading misinformation about the project, artists, and murals.